Prince Harry & Meghan Markle Are Allegedly Under Fire For Taking Netflix Money Amid ‘The Crown’ Backlash

 As The Inquisitr reported, Harry is allegedly not a fan The Crown and expressed a desire to bring it to a halt back in January.
 According to Harry’s biographer, Angela Levin, she spoke to the Duke of Sussex in 2018 and he said he wanted to stop the show before the timeline introduced his character.

-Interestingly, Queen Elizabeth was alleged to be a huge fan of the televised drama in 2019.
+Interestingly, Queen Elizabeth II was alleged to be a huge fan of the televised drama in 2019.
 But on Sunday, The Daily Mail reported that the Queen and Prince Philip were unhappy with previous storylines in the series.
-In particular, the pair reportedly did not take kindly to the fictitious stories in the second and third seasons of the show, which showed the Duke of Edinburg having an affair with a ballerina and ignoring his mother’s arrival Buckingham Palace in 1967, respectively.
+In particular, the pair reportedly did not take kindly to the fictitious stories in the second and third seasons of the show, which showed the Duke of Edinburg having an affair with a ballerina and ignoring his mother’s arrival at Buckingham Palace in 1967, respectively.

 The fourth season of The Crown hit Netflix on Sunday.
 The new season covers the years spanning from Lord Mountbatten’s assassination in 1979 to Margaret Thatcher’s 1990 ousting.
-As noted by The Sun, Netflix preceded episodes containing scenes of Princes Diana and her struggle with bulimia with warning signs due to their purportedly shocking nature.
+As noted by The Sun, Netflix preceded episodes containing scenes of Princess Diana and her struggle with bulimia with warning signs due to their purportedly shocking nature.